ragtooth

 These three controls — depth, period, and tracking — are enough for nearly any paragraph.
 Start with depth around 15–20%of your line length, keep the period at 2 for the classic sawtooth, and hold tracking just above zero.
 The fine-tuning is yours to find.

 Yes, we used small-caps, bold, italic, and a number in the same paragraph.
-We wanted to make sure the tool doesn't break.
+We wanted to make sure the tool doesn’t break.
 On e-readers and e-ink displays, a deliberate sawtooth rag also prevents the harsh reflow artefacts that appear when text redraws line by line on a slow-refresh screen.
+(Demo depth is 160px — the library default is 80px.)

 What is sawtooth rag?